Red64llc/red64-plugins/documentation/CC-SDD_Gap_Analysis_HN_Version_5.md

 | **Extensibility** | Templates | Subagents | Plugin system |
 | **Target User** | Any AI agent user | Any AI agent user | Enterprise teams |

-### Why Red64 Plugins Matters (Even in Alpha)
+### Why Red64 Plugins Matters (Even in Pre-alpha)

-While Red64 Plugins is not production-ready, its architectural ideas address several gaps:
+While Red64 Plugins is not production-ready (far from it), its architectural ideas address several gaps, and the approach documented here can already be used with cc-sdd:

 **1. Plugin Marketplace Model**
 ```bash